BGI-Qingdao/MetaTrass/README.md

 8. -parallel: determining the number of species to assemble at one time, coordinate with the number of threads to make the decision.

 * Control parameter:
-1. -min_depth: filtering extreme low depth species, if you want to skip.
+1. -min_depth: filtering extreme low depth species, if you want to skip (default: 10).
-2. -max_depth: limiting the reads number of species by barcode unit when over the threshold depth.
+2. -max_depth: limiting the reads number of species by barcode unit when over the threshold depth (default: 300).
-3. -PCT: the purifying step required, threshold of contig length (0-1)
+3. -PCT: the purifying step required, threshold of contig length (default: 0.5, range: 0-1).
-4. -IDY: the purifying step required, threshold of IDY (80 - 100)
+4. -IDY: the purifying step required, threshold of IDY (default: 1, range: 80 - 100).

 * Notices